 Four digit course number - first two digits indicate the department; the second two identify the specific course.
 Two digits followed by XX, indicate an elective requirement for which only the department is specified; here the student may choose the specific course, subject to approval of his advisor.
 Where no digits appear, the elective may come from more than one department.
-It usually connotes a course from the General Education Division.
+It usually connotes a General Education course.

-Technical course - identifies courses within the student's major field.
+Technical Course - identifies courses within the student's major field.
 These may be used to work toward fulfilling departmental regulations that require students to take a certain number of technical courses.